phase2/outrigger-docs/docs/getting-started/linux-installation.md

 ## Other DNS resolution options

-DNSDock is the service used for Outrigger service DNS resolution.
-If you use different services to manage DNS resolution in your operating system, then you will need to configure it to use `172.17.0.1` or whatever the Docker bridge network gateway IP address to resolve for `.vm` addresses (or just generally lookup names there if none of the other resolvers find a match).
-Alternatively, you can use DNSDock as the main resolver for your operating system and for any addresses that DNSDock cannot resolve it will delegate to `8.8.8.8` by default or it can be customized with `RIG_NAMESERVERS` or by passing one or more `--nameserver` options to the DNSDock container.
+If you use alternative services to manage DNS resolution, then you will need to configure the Docker bridge network gateway IP address to resolve .vm addresses.
+This is usually 172.17.0.1, but can be discovered with `docker network inspect bridge --format {{(index .IPAM.Config 0).Gateway}}`.

+Alternatively, you can use DNSDock as the main resolver for your operating system and configure fallback resolvers for any addresses that DNSDock cannot resolve.
+By default, DNSDock will delegate to `8.8.8.8`, but it can be customized by specifying a comma-separarted list of IP addresses in the `RIG_NAMESERVERS` environment variable or by passing one or more `--nameserver` flags in the DNSDock container startup command.

 ### DNSDock as main resolver